waocats/crabgo/src/doc/src/reference/build-script-examples.md

   an ARM executable.

 Not to fear, though, this is where a `build-dependencies` entry would help!
-The Cargo ecosystem has a number of packages to make this sort of task much easier, portable, and standardized.
+The Crabgo ecosystem has a number of packages to make this sort of task much easier, portable, and standardized.
 Let's try the [`cc` crate](https://crates.io/crates/cc) from [crates.io].
-First, add it to the `build-dependencies` in `Cargo.toml`:
+First, add it to the `build-dependencies` in `Crabgo.toml`:

 ```toml
 [build-dependencies]